akhil97/Akhil-Bharadwaj-Mateti/README.md

 Portfolio website

 ### **Project1: AI Models for Legal Text Processing**
-uSED state-of-the-art transformer models fine-tuned on legal text data.
+Used state-of-the-art transformer models fine-tuned on legal text data.
 We focus on key tasks such as text classification, text generation, and text summarization using BERT, GPT-2, and PEGASUS.
 Designed streamlit website where user can upload legal documents and summarize text.

 #### **Our Transformer Models Include:**